anolilab/javascript-style-guide/packages/textlint-config/README.md

 ## Usage

-If you don’t have a `.textlintrc`, we will create the file for you after installing `@anolilab/textlint-config`.
+If you don’t have a `.textlintrc` or the other supported file names and `.textlintignore`, we can create the file for you after installing `@anolilab/textlint-config`, call `pnpm textlint-config:install`.

+> Note: If the script detects an existing `.textlintrc` or `.textlintignore` file, it will not overwrite it.

 If you already have a `.textlintrc`, then you can extend the `.textlintrc`, with `@anolilab/textlint-config`.